-- Cool breast milk in a bottle before feeding your baby.
+- Cool pumped breast milk in a bottle before feeding your baby.

 - Run a humidifier.

-- Remember not to give honey or honey-based products to babies under 12 months.
+Remember: Do not give honey or honey-based products to babies under 12 months.

-Breastfeeding an Infant Who Is Vomiting or Has Diarrhea
+Breastfeeding a Baby Who Is Vomiting or Has Diarrhea

 - Nurse your baby in an upright position.